 1) Collection of water quality data by DWR ambient monitoring staff and the NPDES Coalition Monitoring Program.5 The Ambient Monitoring System (AMS) is a network of sampling stations established to provide site-specific, long-term water quality information on rivers, streams, and estuaries throughout North Carolina.
 Stations are visited regularly for the collection of a variety of physical, chemical, and bacterial pathogen samples and measurements.
 The AMS program has been active for over 40 years and currently has 329 active AMS stations located in all 17 major river basins of the state.
-Another component of the AMS program is the Random Ambient Monitoring System (RAMS) program.
-The RAMS program has been active for 14 years and serves to provide monitoring at random locations throughout the state, usually for smaller streams that are not normally sampled.
+Another component of the AMS program has been active for 14 years and serves to provide monitoring at random locations throughout the state, usually for smaller streams that are not normally sampled.
 About 30 RAMS stations are monitored regularly for a period of two years after which they are retired and new random stations are selected.